Adas, Michael, ed. Technology

 Press, 1948.

 Gilchrist, Roberta.
-Gender
+Gender and Archaeology:

-and Archaeology: Contesting the Past.
+Contesting the Past.
 New York: Routlege, 1999.

-Jan.
-Making Natural
+Golinski, Jan.
+Making Natural Knowledge.
+Constructivism

-Knowledge.
-Constructivism and the History of Science.
-New York: Cambridge
+and the History of Science.
+New York: Cambridge UP, 1998. (notes only)

-Gordon, Robert B. "Interpreting
+Gordon, Robert B. "Interpreting Artifacts in

-Material Culture.
+Culture.
 Ed.
 Steven Lubar and W. David Kingery.
 Washington, DC: Smithsonian

 Institution Press, 1993.